-welcome back to the DIY DUPE SERIES. today we’re formulating a dupe for an expensive body balm!
+welcome back! today we’re formulating a diy for a body balm!

 as always, NONE of the links provided are affiliates. i do not benefit in any way, i’m just trying to point you to reputable suppliers that i personally use if you want to try to DIY these.